-- After check operation is complete, the timer lamps on all the indoor units which are connected will flash. - · Ask the customer which indoor unit to set as the master unit.
-(Setting the most frequently used indoor unit as the parent unit is recommended.) - · Press the mode-switch button on the remote controller for the master unit. - A beeping sound will be emitted and the timer lamps on all the indoor units will go off. - That indoor unit will be the indoor unit which has the right to switch between cooling and heating. - For details, see the operation manual which comes with the unit. - After check operation is complete, check the temperature control using normal operation. - (Heating is not possible if the outdoor temperature is 75°F (24°C) or - (1) Make sure the indoor and outdoor units are operating normally.
-(If liquid compression by the compressor or other abnormal noises can be heard, stop the unit immediately, heat the crank case for a sufficient amount of time, and try again.) - (2) Run each indoor unit one at a time and make sure the corresponding outdoor unit is also running. - (3) Check to see if cold (or hot) air is coming out of the indoor unit. - (4) Press the fan direction and fan speed buttons on the indoor unit to see if they operate properly.
+- After check operation is complete, the timer lamps on all the indoor units which are connected will flash. - Ask the customer which indoor unit to set as the master unit.
+(Setting the most frequently used indoor unit as the parent unit is recommended.) - Press the mode-switch button on the remote controller for the master unit - A beeping sound will be emitted and the timer lamps on all the indoor units will go off. - That indoor unit will be the indoor unit which has the right to switch between cooling and heating. - For details, see the operation manual which comes with the unit. - After check operation is complete, checking the temperature control using normal operation. - (Heating is not possible if the outdoor temperature is $75^{\circ}F(24^{\circ}C)$ or higher.
+See the included operation manual.) - (1) Make sure the indoor and outdoor units are operating normally.
+(If liquid compression by the compressor or other abnormal noises can be heard, stop the unit immediately, heat the crank case for a sufficient amount of time, and try again.) - (2) Run each indoor unit one at a time and make sure the corresponding outdoor unit is also running. - (3) Check to see if cold (or hot) air is coming out of the indoor unit. - (4) Press the fan direction and fan strength buttons on the indoor unit to see if they operate properly.